scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-oop.md

 ---
-title: OOP Data Modeling
+title: OOP Modeling
 type: section
-description: This chapter provides an introduction to OOP data modeling with Scala 3.
+description: This chapter provides an introduction to OOP domain modeling with Scala 3.
-num: 17
+num: 18
-previous-page: data-modeling-1-tools
+previous-page: domain-modeling-tools
-next-page: data-modeling-3-fp
+next-page: domain-modeling-fp
 ---

-This chapter provides an introduction to object-oriented programming (OOP) style data modeling in Scala 3.
+This chapter provides an introduction to object-oriented programming (OOP) style domain modeling in Scala 3.

-## OOP Data Modeling
+## Introduction

 The “big three” concepts in OOP are encapsulation, polymorphism, and inheritance: